izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 - $ \textrm{LF} = 4\textrm{LF'} - 6 $

-Plotting in our new parameter space we get a graph of $\epsilon$' against CHSH'.
+One immediate benefit of decomposing our LF inequality as above is that we have identified a new parameter space in which we can investigate; plotting in this parameter space we get a graph of $\epsilon$' against CHSH'.

 ```{figure} LFgraph.JPG
 :name: LF-graph-figure